KyleNeece/KyleNeece.github.io/content/DND/0_The Multiverse/NPC/Heroes/NPC Peacekeepers/Sprocket McGob.md

 ###### Recruitment
 [[Jackson Felwinter]] gave him the S-Rank title and made him co-run the magic item system that [[Jotor Sparklefen]] also co-runs with him, making sure the peacekeepers get the best tech and items in the multiverse.
 ##### Abilities
-Sprocket McGob is a level 16 Swindler merchant
+Sprocket McGob is a Swindler merchant